dp-lewis/hands-off-my-berries/docs/refactoring-resource-management.md

-# Resource Management System Refactoring Plan
+# Resource Management System Refact### ✅ **Step 5: UI System Refactoring (COMPLETED)**
+- Implemented signal-based reactive UI updates for resources
+- Created reusable ResourceDisplay component with progress bars
+- Updated both PlayerUI and SimplePlayerUI to use ResourceManager
+- Separated resource updates from other stats for performance
+- **Status**: Complete with reactive UI system and reusable componentsg Plan

 ## Overview